ShawnMcCool/database-backup/README.md

-> This package is being made obsolete by [this backup-manager package](https://github.com/heybigname/backup-manager).
+> The [backup-manager package](https://github.com/heybigname/backup-manager) is being developed to replace this one.

 Database Backup
 ===============